retiarylime/cinnamon-spices-extensions/save-cinnamon-session@retiarylime/README.md

 **Applications not launching during restore:**
 - Check that the applications are installed and available in PATH
-- Some applications may need to be launched differently (check excluded applications list)
+- Some applications may need to be launched differently (add custom mappings in settings)
+- Try adding a custom mapping: `AppName:full-command-to-launch`
 - Increase the restore delay if applications need more time to start

+**Custom mappings not working:**
+- Verify the application name matches exactly what's in the session file
+- Test the command manually in terminal first
+- Use full paths for better reliability: `/usr/bin/myapp` instead of `myapp`
+- Check extension logs for parsing errors

 **Windows not positioning correctly:**
 - Increase the restore delay to give applications more time to fully load